kristianmandrup/partializer/README.md

 end
 ```

+## Special Conventions

-Note: A Symbol prefixed with underscore will nest down the hierarchy, see fx `:_lower`vs `:lower`.
+A Symbol prefixed with underscore will nest down the hierarchy, see fx `:_lower`vs `:lower`.
 In this case, the class must have been defined, since it uses a constant lookup on the class and instantiates it.

+It might make sense to drop this `_` convention and simply always attempt nested resolution?

+## Usage in Views and Partials

 Now you can use the Partializers in your views!